-HEET/PowerOptions – The GSEP with its accelerated cost recovery is the perfect vehicle to motivate the gas utilities to replace the leak-prone gas infrastructure with non-combusting thermal infrastructure that helps the Commonwealth more quickly meet its net zero emissions mandate.
+HEET, PowerOptions – The GSEP with its accelerated cost recovery is the perfect vehicle to motivate the gas utilities to replace the leak-prone gas infrastructure with non-combusting thermal infrastructure that helps the Commonwealth more quickly meet its net zero emissions mandate.
 GSEP and filings should NOT be phased out, but instead rewritten appropriately to help transition the gas system.

-If GSEP were phased out, the gas companies would still have to replace the leak-prone infrastructure because of federal law.
-If the GSEP statute is not rewritten to achieve the desired outcomes, the gas companies would have to replace this aging infrastructure with new gas infrastructure.
+If GSEP were phased out, the gas companies would still have to replace the leak-prone infrastructure in order to maintain safety, replacing this aging infrastructure with new combusting gas infrastructure.

 Eversource – Phasing out GSEP plan removes the accelerated replacement of leak prone pipe and defeats the intent of reducing risk and improving safety.
 Gas systems will continue to deteriorate over time, increasing leak rates and adversely impacting risk, safety and system reliability and increasing emissions.
 Massachusetts has a high percentage of leak-prone pipe remaining.
 Only NJ and NY have more cast-iron mains than Massachusetts.
 It would not be prudent for Massachusetts to stop GSEP with so much leak prone pipe remaining.